lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 -----------------------------------

 0. As with the TOPCAT example above, one needs an RSP access token.
-Either generate one as described above in :ref:`Data-Access-Analysis-Tools-TAP-NB`, or just use a previously generated (but unexpired) RSP access token.
+Either generate one as described above in :ref:`Data-Access-Analysis-Tools-TAP-TOPCAT`, or just use a previously generated (but unexpired) RSP access token.
 Ideally, copy the RSP access token in a file that is only read/write by the file owner and that is accessible to the python session that